gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

 You should ask questions that are designed to:

 - Be easy to answer, and
-- Yield infirmation that will help _you_ decide whether that workplace is a good fit.
+- Yield information that will help _you_ decide whether that workplace is a good fit.

 You may not care about the same things I do, so my questions may not work for